ETC-A/etca-spec/features/README.md

 |     1     | [Unaligned Memory Access](./unaligned-memory)             | Mostly Stable     |

 Features are a second type of extension that __ONLY__ change behavior of the CPU without adding instructions, control registers, or any other similar aspect.
-They generally mandate a specific behavior when certain actions occur.
+They generally mandate a specific behavior when certain actions occur but do __NOT__ change how instructions are decoded.